DylanPDao/c0323-code-solutions/react-custom-hooks/react-custom-hooks-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is a React custom hook?
+- What is a React custom hook? self made simple JavaScript functions that we can use to isolate the reusable part from a functional component
 - When are custom hooks useful?
-When are they not required?
+When are they not required? use when we need to reuse function multiple times and store the data

-- What is the syntax (or naming convention) for writing a custom hook?
+- What is the syntax (or naming convention) for writing a custom hook? useBlah

-- How do you call a custom hook?
+- How do you call a custom hook? with function call

-- When do custom hooks execute?
+- When do custom hooks execute? when its called

 ## Notes